pivot-access-ltd/bma-offline-docs/src/how-to-enable-high-availability-5120.md

 <a href="#heading--multiple-region-endpoints"><h3 id="heading--multiple-region-endpoints">How to configure multiple region endpoints</h3></a>

 [tabs]
-[tab version="v3.2 Packages,v3.3 Packages,v3.1 Packages,v3.0 Packages,v2.9 Packages"]
+[tab version="v3.3 Snap,v3.2 Snap,v3.1 Snap,v3.0 Snap,v2.9 Snap"]
 MAAS will automatically discover and track all reachable region controllers in a single cluster of rack controllers  It will also attempt to automatically connect to them if the one in use becomes inaccessible.
-Administrators can alternatively specify multiple region-controller endpoints for a single rack controller by adding entries to `/etc/maas/rackd.conf`.
+Administrators can alternatively specify multiple region-controller endpoints for a single rack controller by adding entries to `/var/snap/maas/current/rackd.conf`.
 For example:
 [/tab]
-[tab version="v3.2 Snap,v3.3 Snap,v3.1 Snap,v3.0 Snap,v2.9 Snap"]
+[tab version="v3.3 Packages,v3.2 Packages,v3.1 Packages,v3.0 Packages,v2.9 Packages"]
 MAAS will automatically discover and track all reachable region controllers in a single cluster of rack controllers  It will also attempt to automatically connect to them if the one in use becomes inaccessible.
-Administrators can alternatively specify multiple region-controller endpoints for a single rack controller by adding entries to `/var/snap/maas/current/rackd.conf`.
+Administrators can alternatively specify multiple region-controller endpoints for a single rack controller by adding entries to `/etc/maas/rackd.conf`.
 For example:
 [/tab]
 [/tabs]
     .